uptycslabs/terraform-aws-uptycs/modules/cloudtrail_integration/README.md

 # Terraform module for AWS Cloudtrail Monitoring Integration with Uptycs

-This module allows you to integrate AWS account with Uptycs so required AWS cloudtrail events are accessible to CSPM and CIEM applications.
+This module allows you to integrate AWS account with Uptycs.
+So, required AWS cloudtrail events are accessible to CSPM and CIEM applications.

 ## Usage